How ONDC Serves as a Gamechanger for MSMEs in India

 Hurdles Along the Way

-While ONDC holds immense promise for revolutionizing the supply chain and giving unprecedented opportunities to MSMEs, there are quite a few question marks surrounding its efficiency and long-term success.
+While ONDC holds immense promise for revolutionising the supply chain and giving unprecedented opportunities to MSMEs, there are quite a few question marks surrounding its efficiency and long-term success.
 As industry experts have pointed out, ONDC is a complex ecosystem, and unlike UPI, it stands the chance to suffer from implementation woes as a result of this complexity.

 Another hurdle to consider is the fact that customers might not be willing to switch away from the incumbent e-commerce platforms that they consider advantageous or provide satisfactory services.
 Incumbents might not participate in the ONDC roll-out without incentives, having already established their strong platform-based presence, which allows them to largely call the shots.

-Add to this the fact that the terms of monetization of the platform have not been made very clear yet, and as a result, participants in the network might now be willing to make market development investments at the outset.
-There is a lack of clarity about how customer complaints and grievances will be addressed, and who will be held accountable.
+Add to this the fact that the terms of monetisation of the platform have not been made very clear yet, and as a result, participants in the network might now be willing to make market development investments at the outset.
+There is a lack of clarity about how customer complaints and grievances will be addressed and who will be held accountable.
 This might result in a disconnect between buyer and seller, further discouraging adoption.
-Further, an overall growth Many are of the opinion that there are barriers to the successful implementation of ONDC, and that it may take many years for the network to truly pick up momentum.
+Further, overall growth Many are of the opinion that there are barriers to the successful implementation of ONDC, and that it may take many years for the network to truly pick up momentum.

 Conclusion